Where the world’s wealthiest travellers are staying — and what they want when they get there.

 Ranked by booking interest, average nightly rates, proportion of fully staffed estates and independent market data.
 Based on Haute Retreats’ proprietary inquiry and booking data, cross-referenced with Knight Frank Wealth Report 2026, Savills Spotlight on Wealth Trends, and villa rental market reports from leading operators.
 Original report published December 2025.

 Composite score based on booking interest, average nightly rates and share of fully staffed estates.
-Turks & Caicos indexed at 100 (2026 #1).
-Arrows show movement from 2025.
+Tuscany indexed at 100 as the 2026 #1.
 Source: Haute Retreats proprietary booking data, December 2025.

 Index scores are relative, with Tuscany benchmarked at 100.
 Scores reflect composite demand across three weighted signals: booking interest (confirmed reservations and inquiries), average nightly rate for fully staffed estates, and the proportion of properties in each destination offering private chef, butler and daily housekeeping as standard.
 Data covers confirmed bookings and forward inquiries for 2024–2025 stays.
 Full methodology available on request: [email protected]